This post contains affiliate links if you purchase through those links I earn a small commission. Thank you!

 - 1/2 tsp vanilla extract, add a little more if you like

-- 3/4 tsp Fleur de Sel, more or less to taste
+- 3/4 tsp Fleur de Sel, more or less to taste, substitute with regular salt

 - in a heavy sauce pan over medium heat stir together the brown sugar and the corn starch